 You said: It's a classic tale of resilience, initiative, friendship, adventure, and good triumphing over evil.
 I still love it and it was the first book I read to my then unborn daughter.

 We said: A beautifully, simple story that’s shown generations that following your instincts, as well as trying new and different things can be transformative.
 The unique finger holes in this board book put Eric Carle firmly on the map as one of the most evocative and forward-thinking storytellers for children.

-They said: The Very Hungry Caterpillar because the only constant in life, is change.
+You said: The Very Hungry Caterpillar because the only constant in life is change.

-We said: A riches to rags story of a little girl, Sara Crewe, who overcomes tragedy with the help of friendship, her imagination and little perseverance.
+We said: A riches to rags story of a little girl, Sara Crewe, who overcomes a tragedy with the help of friendship, her imagination, and little perseverance.

 We said: The classic story about a spoilt and most disagreeable young girl who is transformed by an unexpected friendship with her cousin.
 Together they discover the door to a secret, forgotten garden, that opens up a world of freedom and enchantment.